 - Ron Perlman

-Don’t Look Up starring Leonardo DiCaprio and Jennifer Lawrence hits Netflix on Christmas eve this year (December 24th of 2021) – check out the first teaser trailer above.
+Don’t Look Up starring Leonardo DiCaprio and Jennifer Lawrence hits Aussie cinemas on December 8th before arriving to Netflix on December 24th (Christmas Eve) – check out the first full-length trailer above.